-Based on demonstrated knowledge on wards, in operating room and in clinic as relates to quality of patient care, didactic materials comprehension and technical ability.
+Based on demonstrated knowledge on the wards, in the operating room, and in clinic as relates to quality of patient care, didactic materials comprehension, and technical ability.
 Criteria for outstanding grade: Demonstrate outstanding fund of knowledge in urological diseases, technical ability and patient care.
 Base on faculty and resident consensus.

 This is a unique opportunity to participate in New Mexico's only comprehensive urologic surgery program.
 Management of these patients provides invaluable knowledge applicable to many other medicine disciplines.
 Visiting Students: please note this course offers flexible scheduling.
 Students can request off-cycle dates through VSAS.
+For scheduling concerns, please contact Dr. Maxx Gallegos at MaxGallegos@salud.unm.edu